-Dogpatch Labs & Google for Entrepreneurs Partners visit NUMA Paris
+Dogpatch Labs & Google for Startups visit NUMA Paris

-NUMA, Paris invited the Google for Entrepreneurs (GFE) partners to their Startup Hub in the French capital for an exchange program and workshops which took place on March 10th & 11th.
+NUMA, Paris invited the Google for Startups partners to their Startup Hub in the French capital for an exchange program and workshops which took place on March 10th & 11th.
 Dogpatch Labs was represented by myself, Community Manager; Liz, Events & Corporate Partnerships Manager and Suzanne, Financial Controller.

-The GFE Tech Hub Network is a community of tech hubs from around the world and as one of the partners, Dogpatch Labs members have access to over 20 of these hubs globally.
+The Google for Startups Partner Network is a community of tech hubs from around the world and as one of the partners, Dogpatch Labs members have access to over 20 of these hubs globally.

 We arrived at NUMA Thursday morning, entering off the street into a busy cafe.
 You could sense that there was something happening there as the place started to fill with start-ups.
 Fresh coffee being served, information blackboards and screens around the place and a space that really felt welcoming and had a strong community feel.
 On the ground floor there is the coworking space which is completely open and free for startups to use.
 You have to get there early to get a hot-desk!